 - Total Drama provides several couples who were on opposite teams during at least one season (Tyler/Lindsay in Island, Gwen/Trent and Duncan/Courtney in Action, Duncan/Gwen in World Tour), and the popularity of Crack Pairings just increases the chance of you supporting one or more of these.

-- This is part of the reason Zutara is such a popular ship.
-In the first two season when Zuko and Katara were on opposite sides, it added a very Romeo and Juliet-esque feel for many shippers.
+- Avatar: The Last Airbender: This is part of the reason Zutara is such a popular ship.
+In the first two seasons, when Zuko and Katara were on opposite sides, it added a very Romeo and Juliet-esque feel for many shippers.